Fansided

 Not who you expected?
 Me neither!

-Well, I guess it technically was who I expected — I picked the Wolves to come out of the West in our preseason predictions — but at no point this season did I feel supremely confident in that pick.
+Well, I guess it technically was who I expected — I picked the Wolves to come out of the West in our preseason predictions — but at no point did I feel supremely confident in that pick.

 Whether those teams should try to replicate what these teams have done is a tough question to answer.
 Actually, it might be an impossible question to answer for a pretty glaring reason.